leeeeeeeee2/mcda/README.md

 ### Future plans
 I am hoping that someday I will partially rewrite this code and get rid off this wrappers and other ugly things.

+- [ ] Merge methods in one file or submodule
+- [ ] Unify method interfaces, so wrappers become unnecessary
+- [ ] Rewrite normalization methods
+- [ ] Add more comments, references